Hats-Protocol/hats-protocol/README.md

 - `admin` - the Hat that controls who can wear the Hat
 - `eligibility` - the address that controls eligibility criteria and whether a given wearer of the Hat is in good standing
 - `toggle` - the address that controls whether the Hat is active
+- `mutable` - whether the hat's properties can be changed by the admin

 For more information on each property, refer to the detailed sections below.